-CRC 114-Verbatim Reporting V
+CRC 114-Verbatim V

-Continued emphasis on building a conflict-free machine shorthand vocabulary in addition to stenographically writing verbatim and transcribing literary, jury charge, and question-and-answer testimony at increasing speeds.
-Students will be expected to transcribe dictated materials using a computer-aided transcription system as introduced in CRC 130 and CRC 230.
+7 Lect., 3 Lab., 7 Sem.-Hrs.
+Continued emphasis on building a realtime translation machine shorthand vocabulary for instantaneous translation.
+In addition, students will stenographically write verbatim literary, jury charge, and two-voice testimony at increasing speeds.
+Students will be expected to transcribe dictated materials using a computer-aided transcription system as learned in CRC 130 and CRC 230.